Sobaeksu Sports Club

-Sobaeksu Sports Club (소백수체육단, Sobaeksu Ch'eyuktang) is a North Korean multi-sports club based in Pyongyang, best known for its men's and women's football teams playing at Yanggakdo Stadium.
+Sobaeksu Sports Club (소백수체육단, Sobaeksu Ch'eyuktang) is a North Korean multi-sports club based in Pyongyang, best known for its men's and women's football teams, playing at Yanggakdo Stadium.
 Sobaeksu is the first tributary of the Amnok river.

 Rivalries

 Sharing the Yanggakdo Stadium with them, Sobaeksu has a rivalry with Kigwancha.

 Players

+Season 2025/26

+The following players were included in the 2026 Hwaebul Cup match against Hwaebul Sports Club.